mglaman/composer-drupal-lenient/README.md

-# mglaman/composer-drupal-lenient
+# Drupal Lenient Composer Plugin

-Lenient with it, Drupal 10 with it.
+Lenient with it, Drupal 11 with it.

 ## Why?